typekcz/beepboop-steam/README.md

 ## Features
  * Plays all Chromium supported audio formats
  * Support for playing Youtube links
- * Search and play sound from myinstants.com
+ * Search and play sound from myinstants.com (plugin)
- * Multiple user welcome and leave sounds (random)
+ * Multiple user welcome and leave sounds (randomly plays one)
  * Only members of Steam group chat can upload sounds.
  * Chat commands.